References Improve LLM Alignment in Non-Verifiable Domains¶

 Rating¶

-- Novelty: ⭐⭐⭐⭐ The end-to-end pipeline from reference-guided evaluation to self-improving training is novel, though individual components (LLM-judge/DPO/distillation) are established techniques.
+- Novelty: ⭐⭐⭐⭐ The system pipeline from reference-guided eval to self-improvement is new, though individual components are established.